Underwriting is the process assessing risk of issuing insurance. Undewriters evaluate applications,

 You can search whether a medical service is covered by Medicare by visiting the following page: www.medicare.gov/coverage.

 This can get a little confusing as there are multiple factors considered to determine what your Medicare Part B premium is, including when your Part B start date is and your income level.

-The short answer is the standard Medicare Part B premium is $135.50 per month in 2019.
+The short answer is that the standard Medicare Part B premium is $135.50 per month in 2019.
 However, that’s not what most beneficiaries pay.
 There are three categories of beneficiaries paying different premiums.